vitiral/fiction-civboot/README.md

 fiction is currently completely free to read but retains its creative license.
 If you wish to make edits or suggestions please open an issue!

 ## Story
-The story is currently pushlished in a semi-episodic manner.
+The story is currently published in a semi-episodic manner.
 A possible order to read them is below:

 Start: